Superstar (ski course)

+Giant slalom course has maximum incline at 62%, average incline at 39% and minimum incline at 24%.

+Slalom course has maximum incline at 58%, average incline at 41% and minimum incline at 19%.

 World Cup

 The course has hosted the FIS Alpine Ski World Cup since 2016, replacing Aspen, Colorado, as the early season U.S. venue for women's slalom and giant slalom events.
 This was the first World Cup event in the northeast since 1991 at Waterville Valley, New Hampshire; and the first in Vermont since 1978 at Stratton Mountain.
 Unlike the lightly attended World Cup events in the North American West, Killington is a very popular stop, with over 30,000 people attending.
 Since the course's debut, American Mikaela Shiffrin came in first for five slalom events.